Alejogb1/job-board/blog-data/how-are-time-steps-mapped-to-output-shape-in-an-rnn.md

 **Scenario 1: Many-to-One Output**

-In this setup, you input a sequence of time steps, but ultimately produce *one single output*.
+In this setup, you input a sequence of time steps, but ultimately produce _one single output_.
 This is common in sequence classification tasks, like sentiment analysis.
 You feed in the whole sentence, and get a single output, often a probability distribution over sentiment classes.
-Here, the rnn's hidden state is updated at every time step, but the output is only generated *at the final* time step.
+Here, the rnn's hidden state is updated at every time step, but the output is only generated _at the final_ time step.
 All of the intermediate steps are processed, but only the last hidden state contributes to the final output.

 **Scenario 2: Many-to-Many Output (same length)**

-This is the case where you have an output at *every* time step, and the output sequence is the same length as the input sequence.
+This is the case where you have an output at _every_ time step, and the output sequence is the same length as the input sequence.
 This architecture is perfect for problems like part-of-speech tagging, where every word in a sentence gets its own tag, or for time-series forecasting if you are forecasting one-step at each time-step.
-Here the rnn calculates an output based on *every* hidden state.
+Here the rnn calculates an output based on _every_ hidden state.

 **Scenario 3: Many-to-Many Output (different lengths)**

 This is the more complex scenario, where you have a variable length output sequence that may or may not be the same as your input.
 This is a typical setup in tasks like machine translation.
 This is commonly implemented using an encoder-decoder model.
 The encoder is an rnn that summarizes the input into a single context vector, and the decoder is another rnn that generates the output sequence step-by-step, often using techniques like attention mechanism.

-Okay, let’s put some code to these concepts, using python and `pytorch` as an illustration:
+, let’s put some code to these concepts, using python and `pytorch` as an illustration:

 ```python
 # Example 1: Many-to-One (Sequence Classification)